LinkUpStudioOld/template-repository/.github/PROCESS_WORKFLOW.md

 ## Hotfix Branches

 Maintenance or “hotfix” branches are used to quickly patch production releases.
 This is the only branch that should fork directly off of `master`.
 As soon as the fix is complete, it should be merged into both `master` and `develop` (or the current release branch).

+## Fix Branches

+“fix” branches are used to quickly patch for develop.
+This branch similar to `refactor`.
+As soon as the fix is complete, it should be merged into `develop` (or the current release branch).

 ## Examples